seferagic/-cloud-computing-project/README.md

 el-cd-listener   LoadBalancer   10.76.8.90   35.226.176.142   8080:32540/TCP,9000:30752/TCP   48s
 ```

-Then we go to our app repo, under "Settings > Webhook" and enter the "Payload URL", set the content type to JSON and select "Just the push events".
+Then we go to our app repo, under "Settings > Webhook" and enter the "Payload URL", set the content type to JSON, enter the previously definied secret, and select "Just the push events".

 ![webhook](webhook.jpg)